 A minimally invasive ACDF is performed to relieve pressure on nerves or the spinal cord in the neck caused by disc herniation, arthritis, or spinal instability.
 The procedure is performed from the front of the neck, allowing the surgeon to access the cervical spine without disturbing the muscles of the back.

 After removing the damaged disc, a spacer or cage filled with bone graft is placed into the disc space to restore height and alignment.
-The bones will fuse together over time, creating a stable segment.
+The bones fuse together over time, creating a stable segment.

-Anterior Approach
+Anterior approach

 A small incision is made at the front of the neck

-Tissue Mobilization
+Tissue mobilization

 Muscles, airway, and blood vessels are carefully moved aside to access the cervical spine